8 Foolproof Ways to Keep Your Succulents Alive

-Are you one of those people who hangs his head in shame whenever we tout succulents as the easiest plants to grow?
-You're not alone, trust me.
-Succulents, plants adapted to survive long periods with very little water, play by their own rule book.
-Here are some tips to help you keep your babies alive.
+Are you one of those people who hangs their head in shame whenever we tout succulents as the easiest plants to grow?
+You’re not alone, trust us.
+Succulents, plants adapted to survive in harsh environments and long periods with very little water, play by their own rule book, but they’re still pretty easy to care for.
+Follow these succulent-growing tips to help you keep your babies alive and thriving.

 1. Give them breathing room